Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Pricing: Snowball’s pricing packages start at $0/year and can go up to $999/year.

-Fundraising platforms ensure the process of crowdfunding for nonprofits is as smooth as possible.
+Fundraising platforms ensure the crowdfunding process for nonprofits is as smooth as possible.
 Depending on your many requirements, you can choose from any of these platforms to give your nonprofit crowdfunding campaign a boost.

 Before you go